Hampshire Cricket Heritage Publications

 Number 5 in the HCH Booklet Series

-The very latest publication and the fifth booklet from HCH is called "Ordained Hampshire Cricketers."
+The fifth booklet from HCH is called "Ordained Hampshire Cricketers."
 Written by Stephen Saunders, it features the 29 church men who have played at least one game for Hampshire, starting in 1805.
 Entries in this fascinating collection of biographies of ordained vicars include Rev. Canon John Glennie Grieg (Hampshire Career 1901-22) who leads the way with 77 games.

 Rev. Gilbert Laird Osborne Jessop was the only child of "The Croucher" - of 1902 Oval fame - and his 3 appearances came in 1933 after he joined Havant CC.
 All original research undertaken by Stephen and a welcome addition to the collection.